mxnyee/basebook-server-copy/README.md

 DELETE /post/{postId}/comment/{commentId}/reaction/{username}

-### See all items available in the market
+### See all items available in the market and sort

-GET /market
+GET /market?price&itemId

+All query parameters are optional.
+Order matters.
+If none are specified, items will by sorted by `itemId`.

 Response:
 ```